MaheshRS/Layer-Animation/README.md

 Layer-Animation
 ===============

-This animation project is used to create 2D and 3D  objects using layers in iOS.
+This project is used to create 3D objects using CATransforLayer in iOS.

+It also shows how to use the clipping methods in core animation to clip shapes in a view.

+More to come on this.